 After I took the hydrometer reading I poured the juice into a 6 gallon plastic food safe fermenter along with yeast nutrient to ensure strong fermentation.
 I like to add the nutrient at the same time as the cider so it mixes thoroughly.

-I then pitched a pack of Safeale SO-4 directly to the fermenter.
+I then pitched a pack of Nottingham directly into the fermenter.

 Once the SG stabilized and I was confident fermentation had completed, I was ready to add the berries.
 I took the frozen cherries out of the freezer to thaw and then mashed them in the bag to help extract the juice.
 I then poured the berry slurry into a clean and sanitized fermenter.